vaguue/Ghidra.js/README.md

 ```

 ## Example Code
 To start using the extension, refer to the following code example.
 More information can be found in the [Ghidra API documentation](https://ghidra.re/ghidra_docs/api/ghidra/program/flatapi/FlatProgramAPI.html).
+More examples can be found in the [examples](https://github.com/vaguue/Ghidra.js/tree/main/examples) folder.

 ```javascript
 //you can use Node.js modules